Student & Family Handbook

 Failure to Meet Academic Standards

 We use evaluations to help us measure student progress, but daily work and projects form the basis for evaluating student achievement.
 Students consistently missing work will still be evaluated for grade advancement based on the evidence of subject mastery they have provided in completed projects and assignments.
-If through lack of participation or dearth of completed work students are unable to show competency of grade level materials they may be denied advancement to the next grade of the Trackers Forest School.
+If through lack of participation or dearth of completed work students are unable to show competency of grade level materials they may be denied advancement to the next grade of the Portland Forest School.
 If students wish to continue at the school they may either:

 - Repeat the same grade with passing levels of work completion and completed projects and evaluations that show comprehension of grade level work